Cirrent/ccm_documentation_stage/docs/ccm-api-guide.rst

 Reset the CCM internal state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Use this command to disconnect the device - if it is connected - and to reset its internal state.
 Any configuration parameters that are non-persistent are reinitialized and all subscriptions are terminated.
-This command also emptied the message queue.
+This command also empties the message queue.

 Command: